JensBender/chatgpt-cover-letter-generator/README.md

 Utilize AI to write your cover letter.

 How it works:
-+ Simply enter the URL of the job posting you want to apply for and  information about yourself.
++ Enter the URL of the job posting you want to apply for and information about yourself.
-+ Using OpenAI API, the ChatGPT cover letter generator will extract the information about the employer, the position, the contact person, the tasks and the requirements from the job posting.
++ The ChatGPT cover letter generator will extract information about the employer, the position, the tasks, the requirements, the contact person and the company address from the job posting.
-+ Then, it will match the work experience, skills, and motivation that you provided to the tasks and requirements of the job posting.
++ Then, it will match the education, work experience, skills, and motivation that you provided to the tasks and requirements of the job posting.
-+ Moreover, it will add your salary expectations and possible start date and craft a finished cover letter that you can use to apply for the job.
++ Moreover, it will add your salary expectations and possible start date and create two cover letter suggestions that you can fine-tune to apply for the job.

 ### Built With
 * [![ChatGPT][ChatGPT-badge]][ChatGPT-url]